Making a support bubble with another household

 What a support bubble is

-Once you’re in a support bubble, you can think of yourself as being in a single household with people from the other household.
-It means you can have close contact with that household as if they were members of your own household.
+Once you’re in a support bubble, you can think of yourself as being in one ‘household’.
+This means you can have close contact with the other household in your bubble as if they were members of your own household.

 Who can make a support bubble

-- live by yourself – even if carers visit you to provide support
+you live by yourself – even if carers visit you to provide support

 If you share custody of your child with someone you do not live with